 There are, though, external applications that are dedicated to generating professionally-looking Facebook ads reports.
 One of them is, for example, Sotrender.

-Sotrender is a well-known social media analytics app in which, not that long ago, marketers could only find data informing them about their organic social media performance.
-Times have changed, and now Sotrender also offers Sotrender Ads, in which, as you can guess, it’s also possible to analyze and report your Facebook ads performance.
+Sotrender is a well-known social media analytics app in which, for some time now, marketers could only find data informing them about their organic social media performance.
+Times have changed, and now Sotrender offers also Sotrender Ads, in which, as you can guess, it’s possible to analyze and report your Facebook ads performance.

 Why will you benefit from using Sotrender as your reporting tool?